Story by Isabella Reilly

 They would write separately.
 Lee would type up and revise her original journal entries, and Ghandour would individually respond to those entries, providing the teenager with psychological feedback and suggestions as she navigated the process.

 Though Lee was still in high school while she worked on the book, she said she viewed the project as a creative outlet.
-But, she admitted, “I didn’t tell anyone I was writing a book.”
+But she kept the book a secret.
+She was afraid of being seen as arrogant and a go-getter.
+Some of her peers already called her a nerd at school.

 “I didn’t want to hear a bunch of excess feedback,” she said.
 “I wanted to just write it for me.”

 The duo finished the project by summer 2022 and the book was available for purchase that November.
-Lee recalled that the publishing process happened quicker than she expected.

 Bridging the divide